MicrosoftDocs/azure-devops-docs/docs/pipelines/release/azure-key-vault.md

 1. Go to **Pipelines**, and then select **New Pipeline**.

-1. Select the **Azure Repos Git** option.
+1. Select **Azure Repos Git**.

     > [!div class="mx-imgBorder"]
     > ![Creating the pipeline](media/azure-key-vault/create-pipeline.png)

-1. Select the repo created earlier.
+1. Select the repo you created earlier.
 It should have the same name as your Azure DevOps project.

-1. Select the **Starter pipeline** option.
+1. Select **Starter pipeline**.

 1. The default pipeline will include a few scripts that run echo commands.
-Delete them so that the last line of your pipeline is `steps:`.
-The core will now look something like the YAML below.
+Those are not needed so we can delete them.
+Your new YAML file will now look like this:

     ```
 	trigger: